zakaria-chahboun/cute/Readme.md

 > As you see the default color for the title is `bright yellow` and for the message is `bright purple`.

 ## Note
-If the results does not appear well.
+If the results does not appears well.
 We suggest you to use fonts like `MesloLGS NF` or `Fira Code` in your terminal!

 ## Print muti-lines
 ```go